MingxuanXie/Index/03_about.md

 permalink: /about/
 ---

-Mingxuan Xie is an architectural designer, artist and indie developer.
+Mingxuan Xie is an architectural designer, digital artist and indie developer.
 He is the founder of mix-reality studio [Vrch](http://vrch.io) and co-founder of [Hyperbation Art Duo](http://hyperbation.art).
 Having been trained as an architect and worked for world-leading architectural firms, he is now a cyberspatial architect who experiments with mixed-reality technologies (AR & VR) to remix, recreate and rediscover architectural spaces and explore architecture as a new form of Gesamtkunstwerk in the post-human and post-digital contexts.

 ---

 ### Experience:

-- **2019-PR** Founder and Director of [Vrch](https://vrch.io/)
+- **2019-PR** Founding Director of [Vrch](https://vrch.io/)
 - **2018-19** Research Fellow at [Digital Earth Fellowship](https://www.digitalearth.art/)
 - **2017-19** Co-founder of [Hyperbation](http://hyperbation.art/)
 - **2015-16** Architectural Assistant at [UNStudio](https://www.unstudio.com/)